-There are two questions that parents always ask about their children that causes them to make mistakes.
+There are two questions that parents always ask about their children that causes parents to make mistakes.
 If you stop debating about these questions, you will be better able to choose how to manage your child.

-"how are they trying to seek my affection?"
+"How are they trying to seek my affection?"

-If you ask these two questions your response will be calm and loving.
+If you ask these two questions, your response will be calm and loving.
 If you think they are manipulating you, your response will be harsh and defensive.

-Hope this changes how you see this person you dreamed of long ago when you imagined what it would be like to raise a child.
+Hope this helps.Hope this changes how you see this person you dreamed of long ago when you imagined what it would be like to raise a child.